 The most important thing to remember is to run tests with at least one version of Python 2 and at least one version of Python 3.
 There is generally no problem in having multiple versions of Python installed on your computer at once: e.g., on Ubuntu Python 2 is available as python and Python 3 as python3, while on Arch Linux Python 2 is python2 and Python 3 python3.
 See PEP394 for more on this.
+Using virtual environments makes this very straightforward.

-8.10 Coding standards and style
+Coding standards and style

-All code should conform as much as possible to PEP 8, and should run with Python 2.6, 2.7, and 3.3.
+All code should conform as much as possible to PEP 8, and should run with Python 2.6, 2.7, and 3.3 or newer.